This document is also available in this non-normative format: diff to previous version

 null, set the value associated with defined's

-key term to true, and return.@context
+key term to true, and return.@context, an

 invalid keyword alias